 - Review what happens when you don't file a tax return by reviewing the following:

 - Check to see that you have enough money withheld from your paycheck to pay your taxes.
-The IRS Withholding Calculator can help.
+The Tax Withholding Estimator can help.

 - Learn more about your payment options if you owe additional taxes on your return.